Groups & Workshops

 To register, complete this sign-up form

 This space invites students to gather and support one another in our experiences and identities as Jews.
-Join us in this confidential group to explore topics including but not limited to: our college experience, antisemitism, socio-political climate, culture, and community.
+Join us in this confidential connection space to explore topics including but not limited to: our college experience, antisemitism, socio-political climate, culture, and community.

 This space invites students at the U of M to gather and support one another in our experiences and identities as Palestinian, Arab, and/or Muslim students.